 The following post is an excerpt from our “Guide to Project Planning” download it now for more info on how to build a great project plan.

 When you’re working on a project with a client or even a product owner, it’s critical to be 100% sure they understand all of the details your team has discussed.
 Remember, your clients may not be familiar with your process or deliverables so this is your chance to enlighten them.
+Before diving into the nitty gritty of your project plan, present your client a timeline in word to explain your team’s process at a high-level to lead up to the details within your project plan.
 You may want to send the document to them in advance, but be sure to set up a call or an in-person meeting to review the plans in detail.
 Chances are, they will be confused by what they’re looking at, so you’ll want to take the opportunity to review it line by-line.
 This may sound painful, but it’s an important step in ensuring that you’re in agreement not only on timing, but how you’ll deliver the final product.
 Use the initial review of your plan as your chance to explain:

 Explain your process